Premature Twins: A Mother's Emotional Journey and Her Doctor's Unique Perspective - Cherokee Women's Health

 We also discuss the long weeks her babies had to stay in the Northside Hospital Cherokee NICU (Neo-Intensive Care Unit), and the ups and downs that she and her husband experienced as they went through the roller coaster of emotions during this difficult journey.

 We also sat down with her OB/GYN Dr. Gandhi (scroll down for that interview) to get her unique perspective as she cared for Jourdan throughout her pregnancy.
-Dr. Gandhi shares a unique perspective because Jourdan has not only worked as Dr. Gandhi’s Medical Assistant for years, they have also developed a very special bond.
+Dr. Gandhi shares a unique perspective because Jourdan has not only worked as Dr. Gandhi’s medical assistant for years, they have also developed a very special bond.

 A Mother’s Perspective